w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 The taxes are divided into personal income tax (15%), social security contribution (18.5%), and social contribution tax (13%) for a total of 46.5%.
 It should also be noted that as a self-employed you will need to pay for the accountant services (15000-30000 HUF) each month.

-I made flat rate taxation calculator based on Excel table found on NAV website [https://nav.gov.hu/pfile/file?path=/ado/uj-kata/vallalkozoi-kalkulator], you can use it to approximate tax burden when working as a full time entrepreneur under flat rate taxation and decide if going self-employed is a good choice.
+I made flat rate taxation calculator based on Excel table found on [NAV website](https://nav.gov.hu/pfile/file?path=/ado/uj-kata/vallalkozoi-kalkulator), you can use it to approximate tax burden when working as a full time entrepreneur under flat rate taxation and decide if going self-employed is a good choice.

 # Flat rate tax calculator 2022